Piano - Jazz - Music Technology

 Orchestra, Youngstown Symphony, Erie Philharmonic, McKeesport Symphony and the New Sousa Band, as well as national Broadway touring productions of “Joseph and the Amazing Technicolor Dreamcoat” and “Little Shop of Horrors” as well as various Pittsburgh CLO productions.

 Bert has backed a number of national artists, including Bobby Vinton, Kristin Chenoweth, Regis Philbin, Sandy Duncan, Jim Nabors and Don Rickles, among others.

 As an educator, Bert is an adjunct faculty member at Washington and Jefferson college, as well as Percussion Coach for the River City Youth Brass Band.
 He has worked as an assistant band director and drum line instructor/coach at Aliquippa High School, Beaver Falls High School, Central Valley High and Avonworth High School, as well as Instrumental Music Teacher at Our Lady of Fatima, Holy Trinity, St James.

 Burt holds a B.A. in music from Edinboro University.

-We are always hiring compassionate educators with an enthusiasm for music!
+We are always looking for compassionate educators with an enthusiasm for music!